pingcap/tidb-operator/en/deploy-tidb-binlog.md

 - [Deploy TiDB Operator](deploy-tidb-operator.md);
 - [Install Helm](tidb-toolkit.md#use-helm) and configure it with the official PingCAP chart.

-## Enable TiDB Binlog of a TiDB cluster
+## Deploy TiDB Binlog of a TiDB cluster

 TiDB Binlog is disabled in the TiDB cluster by default.
-To create a TiDB cluster with TiDB Binlog enabled, or enable TiDB Binlog in an existing TiDB cluster:
+To create a TiDB cluster with TiDB Binlog enabled, or enable TiDB Binlog in an existing TiDB cluster, take the following steps.

+### Deploy Pump

-1. Modify the `values.yaml` file as described below:
+1. Modify the TidbCluster CR file to add the Pump configuration.

-    * Set `binlog.pump.create` to `true`.
-    * Set `binlog.drainer.create` to `true`.
+    For example:

+    ```yaml
+    spec:
+      ...
+      pump:
+        baseImage: pingcap/tidb-binlog
+        version: v3.0.11
+        replicas: 1
+        storageClassName: local-storage
+        requests:
+          storage: 30Gi
+        schedulerName: default-scheduler
+        config:
+          addr: 0.0.0.0:8250
+          gc: 7
+          heartbeat-interval: 2
+    ```

-    * Set `binlog.pump.storageClassName` and `binlog.drainer.storageClassName` to an available `storageClass` in your Kubernetes cluster.
+    Edit `version`, `replicas`, `storageClassName`, and `requests.storage` according to your cluster.
-    * Set `binlog.drainer.destDBType` to your desired downstream storage as needed, which is explained in details below.

-        TiDB Binlog supports three types of downstream storage:

-        * PersistenceVolume: the default downstream storage.
-You can configure a large PV for `drainer` (by modifying `binlog.drainer.storage`) in this case.
-        * MySQL compatible databases: enabled by setting `binlog.drainer.destDBType` to `mysql`.
-Meanwhile, you must configure the address and credential of the target database in `binlog.drainer.mysql`.
-        * Apache Kafka: enabled by setting `binlog.drainer.destDBType` to `kafka`.
-Meanwhile, you must configure the zookeeper address and Kafka address of the target cluster in `binlog.drainer.kafka`.

-2. Set affinity and anti-affinity for TiDB and the Pump component:
+2. Set affinity and anti-affinity for TiDB and Pump.

-    > **Note:**
-    >
-    > If you enable TiDB Binlog in the production environment, it is recommended to set affinity and anti-affinity for TiDB and the Pump component; if you enable TiDB Binlog in a test environment on the internal network, you can skip this step.
+    If you enable TiDB Binlog in the production environment, it is recommended to set affinity and anti-affinity for TiDB and the Pump component; if you enable TiDB Binlog in a test environment on the internal network, you can skip this step.

-    By default, TiDB's affinity is set to `{}`.
+    By default, the affinity of TiDB and Pump is set to `{}`.
 Currently, each TiDB instance does not have a corresponding Pump instance by default.
-When TiDB Binlog is enabled, if Pump and TiDB are separately deployed and network isolation occurs, and `ignore-error` is enabled, TiDB loses binlogs.
+When TiDB Binlog is enabled, if Pump and TiDB are separately deployed and network isolation occurs, and `ignore-error` is enabled in TiDB components, TiDB loses binlogs.

     In this situation, it is recommended to deploy a TiDB instance and a Pump instance on the same node using the affinity feature, and to split Pump instances on different nodes using the anti-affinity feature.
 For each node, only one Pump instance is required.

-    > Note:
-    >
-    > `<release-name>` needs to be replaced with the `Helm-release-name` of the target `tidb-cluster` chart.
+The steps are as follows:

-    * Configure `tidb.affinity` as follows:
+    * Configure `spec.tidb.affinity` as follows:

-        {{< copyable "" >}}

         ```yaml
+        spec:
           tidb:
             affinity:
               podAffinity:
-              requiredDuringSchedulingIgnoredDuringExecution:
+                preferredDuringSchedulingIgnoredDuringExecution:
+                - weight: 100
+                  podAffinityTerm:
-                - labelSelector:
+                    labelSelector:
                       matchExpressions:
                       - key: "app.kubernetes.io/component"
                         operator: In
                         values:
                         - "pump"
                       - key: "app.kubernetes.io/managed-by"
                         operator: In
                         values:
                         - "tidb-operator"
                       - key: "app.kubernetes.io/name"
                         operator: In
                         values:
                         - "tidb-cluster"
                       - key: "app.kubernetes.io/instance"
                         operator: In
                         values:
-                          - <release-name>
+                        - <cluster-name>
                     topologyKey: kubernetes.io/hostname
         ```

-    * Configure `binlog.pump.affinity` as follows:
+    * Configure `spec.pump.affinity` as follows:

-        {{< copyable "" >}}

         ```yaml
-        binlog:
+        spec:
           pump:
             affinity:
               podAffinity: